 Afforestation Grant Scheme

-In December 2018, the AGS was replaced by the One Billion Trees Fund.
+This scheme was replaced by the One Billion Trees Fund in December 2018.

-The Afforestation Grant Scheme (AGS) is a funding programme designed to help establish 15,000 hectares of new forest in New Zealand between 2015 and 2020.
-This is to help:
+The Afforestation Grant Scheme (AGS) was a funding programme designed to help establish 15,000 hectares of new forest in New Zealand between 2015 and 2020.
+It was designed to help:

 - improve land-use productivity and boost regional economic development